strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.4.3-to-4.4.5.md

 # v4.4.3 to v4.4.5 migration guide

 The Strapi v4.4.3 to v4.4.5 migration guide upgrades v4.4.3 to v4.4.5.
-The migration changes the name of the favicon.
-The migration guide consists of:

-- renaming the `favicon.ico` file to `favicon.png`.
+The migration changes the name of the favicon from `favicon.ico` to `favicon.png`.

 :::caution
  - This migration guide skips v4.4.4, which introduced a problem in `koa/cors` due to a missing dependency update.